dtcooper/raspotify/README.md

 _**Don't forget to checkout the [wiki](https://github.com/dtcooper/raspotify/wiki) for tips, tricks and configuration info!!!**_

+## Bug Reports and Feature Requests

+As stated above Raspotify is just a package.
+The actual program that's run by the service is [librespot](https://github.com/librespot-org/librespot).
+Unless it's a packaging issue or a basic confguration question this is the wrong place to file your bug reports and/or feature requests.

 ## Donations

 If you're so inclined, Bitcoin my address is `1PoDcAStyJoB7zZz2mny4KjtjiEu8S44ns`. :)